icaspi/ollama-redis-demo/README.md

 * Java 17
 * Ollama

+## Chat data
+The application writes PDF files to Redis and uses this information to pass information to the prompt.
+The documents will be stored in the `./src/main/resources/docs` folder.
+Since this folder is empty by default, **add at least one document before starting the application**.

 ## Redis
 The Redis instance is available via Docker Compose.
 To start Redis, execute `docker compose up -d` from the command line.
 This will start the Redis stack.
 This configuration also includes the Redis dashboard, accessible at [http://localhost:8001](http://localhost:8001/).

-## Chat data
-The application writes PDF files to Redis and uses this information to pass information to the prompat.
-The documents will be stored in the `./src/main/resources/docs` folder.
-Since this folder is empty by default, add at least one document before starting the application.
-One example is the [Spring Framework Documentation](https://docs.spring.io/spring-framework/docs/6.0.0/reference/pdf/spring-framework.pdf).

 ## Running
 ### Intellij